cecton/git-tools/README.md

     It ignores Cargo.lock conflicts by taking the Cargo.lock of the current branch.

- *  `cargo git update --rebase`

-    Update the current branch by rebasing the current branch to the base branch.

-    Classic rebase.
-When it ends, the branch is up-to-date, no need to run cargo git update again.

-    It ignores Cargo.lock conflicts by taking the Cargo.lock of the current branch.

  *  `cargo git update --deps`

     Runs cargo update and commit only Cargo.lock alone